 Simultaneously, at the suggestion of his wife Rebecca, Torre learned to play the bass guitar under the tutelage of jazz all-star Dwight Kilian.
 Shortly after he picked up the bass guitar for the first time, Torre began to play music professionally with established jazz and pop bands throughout Arizona.
 Between his budding carpentry business and music career, Torre began to diversify his artistic range and discovered sculpture as the perfect expressive medium that appealed directly to his need to create with his hands.

 Sharing in Torre’s passion for sculptural art, contemporary artist Taun, a close friend to Torre, suggested he attend a master class with renowned sculptor and artist Philippe Faraut.
-To prepare himself for the rigor of Faraut’s training, Torre unintentionally began his first masterpiece Thousand Faces.
+To prepare himself for the rigor of Faraut’s training, Torre unintentionally began his first masterpiece 500 Faces.
 Initially wanting the practice of sculpting just a few faces and heads of various expressions and features, Torre quickly saw the significant progress he made through the committed repetition of forming each face.
-This is how the initial goal of 50 faces grew to 100 and eventually became the one thousand faces he now plans to complete by 2019.
+This is how the initial goal of 50 faces grew to 100 and eventually became the one thousand faces he now plans to complete by mid-2019.

-In addition to Thousand Faces and Rushmore, Torre continues the exciting journey of discovering and building his body of sculptural work.
+In addition to 500 Faces and Rushmore, Torre continues the exciting journey of discovering and building his body of sculptural work.
 His current artistic inspirations include Philippe Faurat, Javier Marín, Taun and Johnson Tsang.
 When he is not creating art at his workshop, you can find him at home with Rebecca, his wife, and Emma, their beloved dog.
 He always appreciates hearing from those who share his passion for art and welcomes you to experience more of his art at www.jorgedelatorreart.com.